 To disable OGC requests, enable this option.

-To manually edit the configuration within its code you can use advanced editor .
+To manually edit the configuration within its code you can use the Advanced settings link which will open the Advanced Instance Editor.
 Once it is opened, click on the question mark in the right top corner and inspect the details about changeable options.

 - Service End-points